oholland10/cosc410/Final.md

 ## Overview

-For the final, you and a group of two to three people will work on a substantive independent NLP project.
+For the final, you and a group of two to three people will work on a substantive independent project.
 You will make both a final poster, to present your research to others in the class and the community during a showcase, and a final paper.

 You will work on the project in five phases.
 You can read about the pedagogical motivation for each of those phases in [Prasad and Davis (2024)](https://aclanthology.org/2024.teachingnlp-1.16/).